-Answer for all above questions are straightforward, but before that, we need to understand how complex may be the problem design aims for the simple solution.
+Answers to all the above questions are straightforward, but before that, we need to understand how complex may be the problem design aims for a simple solution.

 Design is a holistic approach to solving problems; these problems may be from different fields.
-Whatever you are designing in the world, be it a rocket or a t-shirt or maybe a simple pen all have one thing in common with that common thing is the user.
-Knowing is the knowing user is the most crucial task in any segment of designing, what are the preferences, what preferences, what is the cultural background and what are the attitude and behaviour of the user towards the product.
+Whatever you are designing in the world, be it a rocket or a t-shirt or maybe a simple pen all have one thing in common that common thing is the user.
+Knowing the knowing user is the most crucial task in any segment of designing, what are the preferences, what preferences, what is the cultural background and what are the attitude and behavior of the user towards the product?

-Designing virtual reality is not too different from crafting user experience for websites and mobile application.
+Designing virtual reality is not too different from crafting user experiences for websites and mobile applications.
 The process remains the same.
-The centre of focus will always be the user; it is the user that we need to understand and makes their life more comfortable.
+The center of focus will always be the user; it is the user that we need to understand and makes their life more comfortable.
 The main difference in designing for both is the limit of the frame: in a web experience, designers have a defined canvas for interaction, whereas, one can develop virtual reality within the canvas.
 The creator can aim to create a whole new world with links at every point.

 Virtual Reality Applications

 Virtual reality is going to blend several domains for crafting memorable cognitive experiences.
-A few of the most important are the sectors are mentioned below.
+A few of the most important sectors are mentioned below.